Summary

 3. Criteria1 is entered as F5

-With normal time formats like hh:mm, hours will "reset" to zero each 24 hours.
-This makes sense when the intent is to display an actual time, but it can be confusing when the total time exceeds 1 day, because hours appear to be lost.
+With normal time formats like hh:mm, hours will "reset" to zero every 24 hours.
+This makes sense when the intent is to display an actual time, but it can be confusing when the total time exceeds 1 day because hours appear to be lost.

 To display time durations of more than 24 hours use a custom number format with hours in square brackets, as shown below: